amsul/pickadate.js/README.md

 [Grunt](http://gruntjs.com/) `~0.4.5` is used to build the project files.
 To get started, clone the project and then run:

 - `npm install` to get the required node modules.
-- `grunt --verbose` to confirm you have all the dependencies.
+- `grunt test --verbose` to confirm you have all the dependencies.

-Read the Gruntfile to see the build tasks and relative directories of the source files.
+Type out `grunt` to see a list of all the tasks available.
+The generally used tasks are:

+- `grunt develop` compiles the LESS files and watches for any source changes.
+- `grunt document` compiles the documentation/demo site and watches for any source changes.
+- `grunt package` minifies the compiled source files.
+- `grunt test` tests the package